 But overbuilding gives you no guarantee that customers will want the product.
 In fact, it only delays potential failure.
 It doesn’t help entrepreneurs address problems early on.
 That’s why starting with a Minimum Viable Product (MVP) is the best strategy for success.

-Here are 4 good reasons starting with a startup MVP is the best move you can make for your product.
+Here are 4 good reasons that MVP for startups is the best move you can make for your product.

 1. Focus on the core value proposition